 Does a low CIBIL score mean the end for the borrower?

+If your credit score is low, you may find it difficult to get an unsecured business loan from the banks.
+But a low credit score isn’t the end of the world.
 A decent credit score is essential for credit endorsement.
 However, if the score check reveals low numbers, it does not mean that you have lost all chances of getting credit at affordable rates.
 You can take some necessary steps to increase your score over the long haul.

 How can you grow a credit score?
 Read here.